supertramp277/NLAChallenge1/README.md

 ---

-### 1.1 Output Results
+### 1.1 Full Output Results

-The output results are shown in files below:
+The output results with details are shown in files below:

 - For the Challenge.cpp output: [output.txt](output.txt)